sbrandstaeter/queens/README.md

 To install all of these dependencies using pip, simply run:
 `pip install -r requirements.txt`

+To be able to build the documentation, an additional package *pandoc* is needed.
+Installation instructions are provided [here](http://pandoc.org/installing.html)

 ## Installation directions
 The use a virtual environment like [Anaconda](https://www.continuum.io/downloads) is highly recommended.